1EdTech/basiclti-util-java/README.md

-#IMS Global - BasicLTI Utilities
+#IMS Global - LTI™ Utilities

 [![Build Status](https://travis-ci.org/pfgray/basiclti-util-java.svg?branch=master)](https://travis-ci.org/pfgray/basiclti-util-java)

 What is it?
 -----------

-BasicLTI Utilities are a set of utility classes to aid  in the development of BasicLTI consumers and providers.
+LTI™ Utilities are a set of utility classes to aid  in the development of LTI v1.0 consumers and providers.
 They deal with much of the heavy lifting and make the process more opaque to the developer.